cvat-ai/cvat/README.md

       o: bind
 ```
 You can change the share device path to your actual share.
 For user convenience we have defined the enviroment variable $CVAT_SHARE_URL.
 This variable contains a text (url for example) which will be being shown in the client-share browser.

+### CVAT - AWS-Deployment guide.

+Tensorflow annotation feature is dependent on graphich hardware.
+One of the easy way to launch CVAT with tf annotation app is to use AWS P3 instances, which provides the NVIDIA GPU.
+Read more about [P3 instances here.](https://aws.amazon.com/about-aws/whats-new/2017/10/introducing-amazon-ec2-p3-instances/)
+Overall setup instruction works well as explained above except Installing nvidia drivers.
+- Download the Nvidia Drivers from Nvidia website.
+For more check [Installing the NVIDIA Driver on Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-nvidia-driver.html) link.
+- Don't forget to add exposed AWS public IP address to `docker-compose.override.com`.